fedora-i18n/font-rpm-spec-generator/README.md

 ```

 Note:
-- Tool will generate all required (.spec, .config, .metainfo.xml) files in draft dir of the project.
 - You may need to update `BuildRequires` section as per your font requiremnts in your spec.
 - Also update the `%build` section if your font uses some other build process.